-- Receipt: Carefully unwrap and handle non-sterilized instruments upon receipt to avoid scratching, marking or abrasion by other implants, instruments, unpacking tools, or by dropping or otherwise endangering the surface finish or configuration.
-Implants are provided sterile.
+Receipt: Carefully unwrap and handle non-sterilized instruments upon receipt to avoid scratching, marking, or abrasion by other implants, instruments, unpacking tools, or by dropping or otherwise endangering the surface finish or configuration.

+- Implants are provided sterile.
 Wrappings should not be removed by receiving personnel. - Transport: Transport in a manner to preclude any damage or alteration to the received condition of the implant or instrument. - 3.
-Storage: Store implants or instruments prior to use in such a manner as to maintain the device's surface

-- finish or configuration, or both.
-Stock rotation The principle of first in, first out, is recommended.
-Store implants in the operating room in such a manner as to isolate and protect the implant's surface, sterility and configuration.
-Keep implants and instruments in the operating room in such a manner as to isolate the instruments from the implants. - 4.
+Storage: Store implants or instruments prior to use in such a manner as to maintain the device's surface finish or configuration, or both.
+Stock Rotation-The principle of first in, first out, is recommended.
+Store implants in the operating room in such a manner as to isolate and protect the implant's surface, sterility, and configuration.
+Keep implants made of different metals separated.
+Store the implants and instruments in the operating room in such a manner as to isolate the instruments from the implants. - 4.
 Traceability: Implants are identified by a catalog number or lot number, or both, on the package label and surface of the device.
-Record these control numbers and retain for transfer to patient records, to facilitate inventory, stock rotation, medical device reporting and/or possible traceability to the manufacturer.
+Record these control numbers and retain for transfer to patient records, to facilitate inventory, stock rotation, medical device reporting, and traceability to the manufacturer

-IMPLANT STERILITY
+IMPLANT - STERILITY